Rodent5/JianaZheng.github.io/_teaching/Marathon.md

 ---
-title: "Visiting: Shanghai Institute of Applied Physics, CAS"
+title: "Sports event: Marathon for the Talented Programs in USTC"
 collection: teaching
-type: "Visiting"
+type: "Sports"
-permalink: /teaching/Shanghai.md
+permalink: /teaching/Marathon
-venue: "Shanghai Institute of Applied Physics,"
+venue: "A resort in Hefei"
 date: 2023-04-09
-location: "Shanghai, China"
+location: "Hefei, China"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+On April 14th, I participated in a marathon held by the Talented program in USTC.

 Heading 1
 ======